Moderna applies for emergency COVID-19 vaccine use in the Philippines

-Healthcare & PharmaceuticalsModerna applies for emergency COVID-19 vaccine use in the Philippines

-U.S. drugmaker Moderna Inc (MRNA.O) on Monday filed an application for emergency use authorisation of its COVID-19 vaccine in the Philippines, Food and Drug Administration chief Rolando Enrique Domingo told reporters.
+MANILA (Reuters) - U.S. drugmaker Moderna Inc on Monday filed an application for emergency use authorisation of its COVID-19 vaccine in the Philippines, Food and Drug Administration chief Rolando Enrique Domingo told reporters.

 The Philippines expects the delivery of 194,000 doses of Moderna’s vaccine in May, and another one million shots in July.